ifandelse/writing/techpro/web client storage options/post.md

         // other members, etc.
 	}, Monologue.prototype);

 The first thing we do is load the existing prefs into memory. ()Technically, I could have held onto the already-parsed contents from when we loaded the preferences earlier, but I wanted to show these actions together.)
-Once we have the existing preferences loaded, they get passed to our callback (as the `contents` arg).
+Once we have the existing preferences loaded, they get passed to our callback (as the `contents` argument).
 We push the new band/artist preference into the existing `contents` array.
-Then we call `self.fs.root.getFile` to open the `data.json` file (first arg) for writing.
+Then we call `self.fs.root.getFile` to open the `data.json` file (first argument) for writing.
 I've specified that we're not creating the file, since it should already exist.
-The third arg to `getFile` is our success callback.
+The third argument to `getFile` is our success callback.
 We're calling `getWriter`, which returns a properly configured success callback:

 	var getWriter = function(contents, cb) {
         return function (fileEntry) {
             // Create a FileWriter object for data.json. fileEntry.createWriter(function (fileWriter) {
                 fileWriter.onwriteend = function (e) {
-                    console.log('Write completed.');
+                    console.log("Write completed.");
                     if(cb) { cb(); }
                 };
                 fileWriter.onerror = function (e) {